 NET Test Breakdown

 Owing to the increase in awareness amongst students to try out different career options, colleges offering professional courses are swarmed with applications for admissions.
 All such colleges look for some means to identify the candidates who are suitable for admissions to the courses being offered by them.
 The NET (Nurse Entrance Test) is an entrance test, your performance in which will be studied by the nursing schools to assess your suitability for admission.
-Your performance in NET is an indication of how well you are likely to perform in your nursing studies and therefore, nursing colleges pay a lot of importance on clearing the NET for qualifying for admissions to the courses being offered by them.
+Your performance in this test is an indication of how well you are likely to perform in your nursing studies and therefore, nursing colleges pay a lot of importance on clearing this test for qualifying for admissions to the courses being offered by them.